-Figure 17: Caorso NPP
+Figure 15: Caorso NPP

-Caorso site has completed the nuclear spent fuel removal and the decommissioning of the external infrastructure of the nuclear island.
+Caorso site has completed in 2010 the nuclear spent fuel removal and shipment to the reprocessing plant.
 SOGIN has obtained the authorization for decommissioning operations in 2014 with the following conditions: before starting the dismantling of the reactor the treatment of the resins deriving from past operational activities must be completed, and the waste treatment systems and the interim storage facilities must be upgraded to most recent standards.
 In 2015 underwater decontamination of fuel racks inside the fuel pool has been performed, followed by radiological monitoring; the racks have been extracted and positioned in the dry storage pool, waiting for authorization for subsequent treatment and clearance; the suppression pool has been emptied, and monitored, to complete the radiological characterization of systems and components inside reactor building.